 You also are going to want a couple of martini glasses or cocktail coupes.
 This is the style that is most typically associated with cocktails, mostly because of their frequent appearance in popular movies and tv shows.
 Of course, this is where they want to make the character look sophisticated by drinking an appletini!

 In all reality, they are a great glass for drinks that are served with out ice.
 The stem serves as a handle to keep the heat from your hand from warming the drink.

 What Other Glasses are Good to Have?

 The final glass that you will want is a highball glass.
-Highball glasses are perfect for drinks that have lots of ice or for sipping with a straw like these Stainless Steel Straws.
+Highball glasses are perfect for drinks that have lots of ice or for sipping with a straw.
 They also are ideal for drinks with bubbles, as they tend to limit the surface area, helping keep the bubbles trapped.
 This means your drink stays fizzy longer!
 That’s knowing your home bar essentials!

 What Bar Essentials Tools Do I need?

 Now that you have your glassware sorted out, you need some good tools.
 A good bar spoon lets you stir your drinks up and measure smaller amounts of ingredients.
 A good shaker is essential as many cocktails need a good shake to properly mix and dilute.
 Every bar should have a sharp knife for cutting garnishes and slicing fruit.